ClusterHQ/powerstrip/README.rst

 Limitations
 -----------

-Powerstrip does not support adding hooks for:
+Powerstrip does not support adding post-hooks for:

 * Content-encoding: chunked
 * Content-type: application/vnd.docker.raw-stream

-Such streams will be passed through unmodified to the Docker API.
+Such response streams will be passed through unmodified from the Docker API.
-This means that e.g. ``docker attach`` and ``docker pull`` (or ``push``) will *work*, but it will not be possible to extend their functionality at this time.
+This means that e.g. ``docker attach`` and ``docker pull`` (or ``push``) will *work*, but it is not possible to modify these responses.

+Pre-hooks operate on the *request* content (which is always assumed to be a single JSON part) rather than the *responses*, so these will work with these kinds of responses.

 Recommended deployment